dreadlore/dreadlore.github.io/README.md

 # DreadLore System Official Site
-+ [DreadLore] 'DL' is a tabletop RPG which the co-founder of Adventure Kings LLC and myself are creating; the game can be thought of as a 'pen & ink' RPG similar to [Dungeons & Dragons], [Numenera], etc.
++ DreadLore is a tabletop role-playing game with its own original setting, Craster.
+The DreadLore system can be used to run many other settings, e.g. steam punk, near future, fantasy, horror, etc. This is the official site for the game.
-+ I am building this static website to bolster my web development skills as well as to create a much-needed 'official' website for our business venture.
++ Our Kickstarter campaign to create and publish an official DreadLore Core Book was successful!
+As such, I will be making this site more robust, and in the future, plan to add a Character Creator app to it.

 ## Versions
 1. As I learned in the 'bootcamp', it's more important to have a working, unfinished (even ugly) product than to have no product at all.
 Thus, for the time being, I'll be deploying a simple site which uses [Materialze] instead of Bootstrap - I might as well test out something new.
 In the meantime, I'm working on a [Flask] tutorial on the side; the eventual DL site will most likely be built off Flask.